Guaido arrives in Venezuela as supporters gather to protest

 CARACAS, Venezuela — Declaring he knows he is at risk, Venezuelan opposition leader Juan Guaido returned Monday to his homeland to renew his campaign to topple the government of President Nicolas Maduro.

-“We know the risks that we face, that’s never stopped us,” the 35-year-old leader of Venezuela’s National Assembly said as he moved through a crowd that included several Western ambassadors.
-The United States and about 50 other countries have recognized Guaido as Venezuela’s legitimate leader, arguing that last year’s re-election of Maduro was illegitimate because popular opposition candidates were barred from running.
+“We know the risks that we face, that’s never stopped us,” the leader of the National Assembly said as he moved through a crowd that included several Western ambassadors.
+The United States and about 50 other countries have recognized Guaido as Venezuela’s legitimate leader, arguing that last year’s reelection of Maduro was illegitimate because popular opposition candidates were barred from running.

+Besides Colombia, Guaido visited Brazil, Argentina and Ecuador over the past week -- all countries that support his campaign against Maduro.

 Guaido has called for nationwide demonstrations coinciding with his arrival.
 Thousands of supporters heeded the call, peacefully gathering at a Caracas plaza and in other locations around the country.
-Some people carried national flags.
+Some people carried the national flag.

-Maduro has said he is the target of a U.S.-backed coup plot after the Trump administration joined dozens of other countries in recognizing Guaido as the rightful president of a nation in the midst of a political and humanitarian crisis.
+Maduro has said he is the target of a U.S.-backed coup plot after the Trump administration joined dozens of other countries in recognizing Guaido as the rightful president of the nation that is in the midst of a political and humanitarian crisis.

-Venezuela’s vice president, Delcy Rodriguez, did not directly address a question about whether Guaido faces arrest during a recent interview with Russian state-owned TV channel RT.
+Venezuelan Vice President Delcy Rodriguez did not directly address a question about whether Guaido faces arrest during a recent interview with Russian state-owned television channel RT.
 But she left open the possibility, saying Guaido had broken the law and is “a Venezuelan who conspires with foreign governments to overthrow a constitutional government.”

 Maduro, meanwhile, has urged Venezuelans to enjoy the carnival season slated for Monday and Tuesday, even though many people don’t have the resources to travel to beaches and other holiday spots.